 Regardless of how the situation has come about (many issues are not the owner’s fault, there could be a power cut, for example), you need to be ready to jump into action and solve the problem.
-When people are on their holidays, they expect any issue to be resolved quickly and efficiently, and it is the owner’s responsibility to do this.
-If owners are not set-up to be able to handle this part of their business, then it is recommended they ask their housekeeper to take over the role.
+When people are on their holidays, they expect any issue to be resolved quickly and efficiently, and it is the holiday cottage owner’s responsibility to do this.
+If property managers are not set-up to be able to handle this part of their business, then it is recommended they ask their housekeeper to take over the role.
 This often costs more money, but from our experience, it is money well spent!

 Looking beyond housekeeping and customer service, increasingly we are seeing more emphasis on going the extra mile to ensure that your guests not only have a nice house to stay in, but also have an exceptional experience whilst on holiday.
-This means, as well as a welcome gift, owners are offering additional perks and personalised experiences, for example, organised walks, bike rentals, providing home-cooked meals, and leaving useful information about nearby attractions and eateries.
+This means, as well as a welcome gift, holiday cottage owners are offering additional perks and personalised experiences, for example, organised walks, bike rentals, providing home-cooked meals, and leaving useful information about nearby attractions and eateries.

 Holiday Let Mortgages.
 Done.